-The Heat holds Philly’s 2014 first round pick from its trade of Moultrie last season, conditioned upon the Sixers making the playoffs next season.
+The Heat hold the Sixers’ 2014 first round pick from its trade of Moultrie last season, conditioned upon the Sixers making the playoffs in either of the next two seasons.
 The lower the seeding for Philly within the playoffs, the better the pick would become for the Heat.
-An eighth seed in the East playoffs would have been perfect.

-Philly was ninth in the conference last season, just one spot outside of the playoffs, with Atlanta, Boston and Milwaukee, all playoff teams last year, all rebuilding and figuring to get weaker.
-An eighth place finish for the Sixers in 2013-14 would have translated into a possible No. 15 pick for the Heat in the strong 2014 NBA draft.
+Philly was ninth in the conference last season, just one spot outside of the playoffs, with Atlanta, Boston and Milwaukee, all playoff teams last year, all rebuilding this year and figuring to get weaker.
+An eighth place finish for the Sixers in 2013-14 would translate into a possible No. 15 pick for the Heat in the strong 2014 NBA draft.

-Now it would appear that Philly has chosen to risk the present to concentrate on the future.
+Now it would appear that Philly has chosen to sacrifice the present to concentrate on the future.